 Detailed observational studies of a large sample of EEVs and their TEOs are still lacking, however.
-One of the interesting problems that needs to be addressed is the long-term behaviour of TEOs, their vanishing and (re)appearance, changes of amplitudes and phases, the related times scales, etc. This can be particularly interesting in the context of high mass-loss rates that can be enhanced by mass transfer in eccentric massive binaries.
-With the present study we partly try to fill this gap analysing all available photometry of an extreme case, the EEV with the largest known amplitude of the heartbeat, MACHO\,70.7443.1718.
-Because of this peculiarity, throughout this paper we will use abbreviation `ExtEEV' for this extreme EEV.
-The target is introduced below, we also explain why this star is particularly well suited for this kind of a study.
+One of the interesting problems that needs to be addressed is the long-term behaviour of TEOs, their vanishing and (re)appearance, changes in amplitudes and phases, the related timescales, etc. This can be particularly interesting in the context of high mass-loss rates that can be enhanced by mass transfer in eccentric massive binaries.
+With the present study, we partly try to fill this gap by analysing all available photometry of an extreme case, that is to say the EEV with the largest known amplitude of the heartbeat, MACHO\,70.7443.1718.
+Because of this peculiarity, throughout this paper we use the abbreviation `ExtEEV' for this extreme EEV.
+The target is introduced below; we also explain why this star is particularly well suited for this kind of study.

-The target star, MACHO\,70.7443.1718 ($V\sim$\,13.3\,mag), was discovered as variable within the MAssive Compact Halo Object (MACHO; Sect.\,\ref{sect:macho}) survey of the Large Magellanic Cloud (LMC) and classified as an eclipsing binary with a period of about 32.83\,d \citep{2001yCat.2247....0M}.
-It was, however, \cite{2019MNRAS.489.4705J}, hereafter Jaya19, who using All Sky Automated Survey for SuperNovae (ASAS-SN; Sect.\,\ref{sect:asassn}) ground-based data and Transiting Exoplanet Survey Satellite (TESS) space photometry from the first two sectors, identified the star as a very massive eccentric binary with extremely large amplitude of the heartbeat ($\sim$0.4\,mag).
+The target star, MACHO\,70.7443.1718 ($V\sim$\,13.3\,mag), was discovered as a variable within the MAssive Compact Halo Object (MACHO; Sect.\,\ref{sect:macho}) survey of the Large Magellanic Cloud (LMC) and classified as an eclipsing binary with a period of about 32.83\,d \citep{2001yCat.2247....0M}.
+However, it was \cite{2019MNRAS.489.4705J} (hereafter Jaya19) who, in using All Sky Automated Survey for SuperNovae (ASAS-SN; Sect.\,\ref{sect:asassn}) ground-based data and TESS space photometry from the first two sectors, identified the star as a very massive eccentric binary with an extremely large amplitude of the heartbeat ($\sim$0.4\,mag).
 In addition, TEOs were found in this star.